 Pathways to the Education Sciences Research Training Program

-For participation in the training program, each fellow will receive a stipend and a small allowance for research and travel.
+For participation in the training program, each fellow will receive a stipend, housing and a meal plan for the summer research institute, and a small allowance to cover travel costs to and from the summer training institute.